Skip to main content

 file_pathstrRepo-relative path, e.g. "pydantic/main.py"

 impact_analysis is only present when you pass a non-None graph and enable_impact=True.
-Check len(rb_tools) rather than assuming a fixed index if you build your tool list conditionally.
+Check len(rb_tools) rather than assuming a fixed index if you build the list conditionally.

 Complete example